Roberttamaia/cbwa_ca2/README.md

 # cbwa_ca2
-This repository contains code to build a docker image with the [ Ionic app (mobdev_ca3)](https://github.com/Roberttamaia/mobdev_ca3.git) built for Mobile Development with a server and that is ready to be distributed.
+This repository contains code to build a docker image with the [ Ionic app (mobdev_ca3)](https://github.com/Roberttamaia/mobdev_ca3.git) built for Mobile Development with a server, and that is ready to be distributed.

 ### Instructions

 You will need the following things properly installed on your computer.

-* Download the Github file.
+* Download the GitHub file.
 * Then open the Docker and open the terminal
-* Run the following command line to access the folder that the file is located.
+* Run the following command line to access the file's folder.

 `cd C:\Users\User\Desktop`